 Contact the Customer Complaints Appeals Office (CCAO)

-If you are not satisfied following the investigation by the Office of the President, Customer Complaints, you may submit your complaint in writing to the Customer Complaints Appeals Office (CCAO).
+If you are not satisfied following the investigation by the Escalated Customer Concerns Office, you may submit your complaint in writing to the Customer Complaints Appeals Office (CCAO).
 The CCAO provides an impartial review of customer complaints upon request of the customer.

 We aim to resolve each case as quickly as possible; however, should this exceed 56 days, you will receive a notification.
 When your case is concluded at the CCAO, you will be sent communication outlining the Bank’s response.